smithy-lang/smithy/docs/source/spec/core/selectors.rst

 A *node attribute* is created by retrieving nested values from a ``trait`` attribute.
 The node value created from a trait is defined in :ref:`trait-node-values`.
-A node that contains a string, number, or boolean value are converted to string values when used by :ref:`string comparators <string-comparators>` (where a boolean creates a string containing "true" or "false").
+A node that contains a string, number, or boolean value is converted to a string value when used by :ref:`string comparators <string-comparators>` (where a boolean creates a string containing "true" or "false").
 Other node values return empty strings when used by string comparators.